top of page

 Multi-layered Architectural Storytelling

-Our design philosophy revolves around multi-layered storytelling.
+My design philosophy revolves around multi-layered storytelling.
 Each architectural and interior element is carefully curated to contribute to a richer narrative.
 This approach encourages guests to engage in a dialogue with the space, prompting them to explore and uncover stories embedded within the design.

 Creating Visual Interest Through Design

 For example, the lobby features a high ceiling with exposed beams, creating an inviting atmosphere that draws guests in.
-Large windows allow natural light to flood the area, showcasing the local identity of Treendale Farm, past and rpesent.
-This design choice not only enhances aesthetics but also connects guests with natural environment.
+Large windows allow natural light to flood the area, showcasing the local identity of Treendale Farm, past and present.
+This design choice not only enhances aesthetics but also connects guests with the natural environment.
 Research shows that access to natural views can boost mood and overall satisfaction by up to 20%.

 Engaging All the Senses